beatobongco/TIL/README.md

 I'm glad to be of service if someone finds these useful :)

+## 9/2/2017
+* Autocrop - find the subject of an image and crop around it to fit user-defined dimensions.

 ## 8/31/2017
 * Better rankings for a thumbs up / down system http://www.evanmiller.org/how-not-to-sort-by-average-rating.html
 * These could be great features for your personal hiring (paper) system http://blog.alinelerner.com/lessons-from-a-years-worth-of-hiring-data/